Many Thai people sincerely love their King. Most houses or shops display at least one photo of His Majesty.

 A very young Monarch having fun with a camera.
 Lightbox in Saphan Hin.

-Many Thai men spend a voluntary period as monk studing and practicing Buddha's teachings.
+Many Thai men spend a voluntary period as monk studying and practicing Buddha's teachings.
 So did King Rama 9 when He was young.
 Lightbox in Saphan Hin.

 Buddha-like drawing with national pink tone